Designer Modeling through Design Style Clustering

-\textbf{Split central-focus: } This archetypical path focuses on designing rooms with center-focus obstacles in the shape of enemies, treasures, or wall structures that clearly split the room into different areas.
+This archetypical path focuses on designing rooms with obstacles placed in the center of the room in the shape of enemies, treasures, or wall structures that clearly split the room into different areas.
 The design process is less organized than the other archetypes since it searches to achieve the split goal with any of the available tiles.
-The sequence is denoted with a black arrow in Figure \ref{fig:finalPaths}, and following the sequence \{0\textgreater5\textgreater6\}.
+The sequence is denoted with a black arrow in Figure \ref{fig:finalPaths}, and following the sequence \{0\textgreater8\textgreater7\}.